vovkd/arduino-3x3x3-LedCube/README.md

 ## TODO

-- Make API more simple, for know some of the API calls has _delay_ argument and some note (you need manually call delay() function)
+- Make API more simple, for know some of the API calls have _delay_ argument and others - no (you need to call delay() function manually)

 - Add sequence API method.
 For creating sequences of API calls.
 This can help for creating more fun effects =)